ChaitanyaVamsi/eks-setup/readme.md

-after setup is done run this to create a cluster
+To create an Amazon EKS cluster using eksctl with a configuration file named eks.yaml

 eksctl create cluster --config-file=eks.yaml